crate/cloud-reference/docs/glossary.rst

 Tier
 ----

-In the CrateDB Cloud :ref:`subscription plans <gloss-subscription-plan>`, tiers offer different magnitudes of the hardware composition of a given plan.
+In the CrateDB Cloud :ref:`subscription plans <gloss-subscription-plan>` for SaaS Marketplace subscriptions, tiers offer different magnitudes of the hardware composition of a given plan.
 For a given ratio of storage capacity, memory, and CPUs, going up in tier allows you to multiply the hardware values for your cluster deployment without changing the hardware ratio.

 .. _gloss-user: